arunsrin/arunsrin.mkdocs/home/books/fiction/literary/index.md

 Contemporary works exploring the human condition.

+### A Man in Full, by Tom Wolfe (2026)

+When 2 people, worlds apart, are pushed to extreme situations, their true nature shines through.

 ### ❤️A Fine Balance, by Rohinton Mistry

 Unrelentingly bleak and stays with you long after you are done with it.
 Four lives intersect